dhojnik/automated-mongodbcluster/README.rst

 3.) a Webserver based on apache and mod_wsgi puppet will install on these node a sample webapp based on python they uses the mongodb cluster as database backend.
-It installs a python virtenv, all dependencies exclusive inside the virtenv.
+It installs a python virtenv, and inside the virtenv all dependencies exclusive inside the virtenv.
 Apache serves the webapp with mod_wsgi after all.